smkent/dotfiles/README.md

 #### Custom colors

-* `git branch`: Remote branches in brighter red, upstream branches in blue bold
+* `git branch`: Current branch in brighter green, remote branches in brighter red, upstream branches in blue bold
 * `--decorate` (with `git log`, etc.): HEAD in red bold, remote branches in blue bold, tags in yellow bold
 * `git diff`: Brighter green and red for added and removed, hunk header (line